Effective August 15, 2022, research operations return to Level 1 (Normal Operations) and these guidelines are no longer

 Issued June 15, 2020

-This guidance is to be interpreted in the context of the Plan for the Phased Resumption of On-Campus Research, as well as any policies or restrictions specified by the individual facilities, institutes or departments, within Princeton or other Institutions at which the research is conducted.
+This guidance is to be interpreted in the context of the Plan for Phased Resumption of On-Campus Research, as well as any policies or restrictions specified by the individual facilities, institutes or departments, within Princeton or other institutions at which the research is conducted.
 This document will be revised in accordance with any relevant changes to guidance issued by Princeton University, or any relevant changes to the current understanding of the COVID-19 pandemic.
-This guidance applies to all human subjects research conducted during the COVID-19 pandemic, including research conducted off campus.
-Please refer to Section 4, entitled “Summary of Current Conditions and Restrictions Relevant to Category #2 and #3 Research.”
+This guidance applies to all on- and off-campus human subjects research conducted during the COVID-19 pandemic.

-The Plan for Phased Resumption of On-Campus Research describes four levels of on-campus operation, which include 1 (normal operations), 2 (phased resumption), 3 (essential operations), and 4 (suspended operations).
-Princeton is currently in level 3.
+The Plan for Phased Resumption of On-Campus Research describes four levels of on-campus operation, which include 1 (normal operations), 2 (phased resumption), 3 (essential operations), and 4 (operations suspended).
+Princeton is currently in level 2.

 2. CATEGORIES OF HUMAN SUBJECTS RESEARCH

-For the purposes of this guidance, human subjects research is divided into three categories based upon research activity, with specific considerations listed for each category.
-See Section 4 for a summary of restrictions that apply to categories #2 and #3.
+This document divides human subjects research into three categories based upon research activity followed by specific restrictions for each category of research.
+The last section provides a summary of the restrictions that apply to research categories #2 and #3.

 - Category #1: Distance research.
 This type of research does not involve any physical contact or proximity between the study team and the subjects.
-Examples of distance research are study procedures done online or via telephone.
+Examples of distance research are study procedures done online or via phone.